 Log Hollow Falls: Secluded and only accessible via an unpaved, one-lane road, your pre-hike efforts just to get here will be rewarded with a short hike to multiple falls.
 Loggin Road Falls comes first then the trek gets tricky up to Discovery and Upper Log Hollow Falls.

 High Shoals Falls: A bit of a hike (ha) from our favorite mountain escape in Asheville at 70 miles east of town, 40 miles of trails and an 80 foot waterfall are well worth the drive.
 Hiking up to the falls is 2.7 miles in the most gorgeous woodland paradise you can imagine.
 The Hemlock Nature Trail is even wheelchair-accessible with boardwalks along a .75 mile route while Chestnut Knob is a bit more challenging and clocks in at 4 miles roundtrip.

 Graveyard Fields: Not as creepy as it sounds, the name comes from tree stumps toppled by high winds hundreds of years ago that look like gravestones.
 A 1925 fire is to blame for the starkly different landscape from the surrounding areas as the landscape is still recovering.
-The Graveyard Falls Loop is about 4 miles and starts from an overlook on the Blue Ridge Parkway passing 2 of the areas waterfalls along the way.
+The Graveyard Falls Loop is about 4 miles and starts from an overlook on the Blue Ridge Parkway passing 2 of the area waterfalls along the way.
 What a great place to get out and stretch your legs after cruising the parkway!

 Skinny Dip Falls: Not just a fun name, but a fun hike of 3 miles into this popular swimming hole.
+Bath suits required.

 Linville Falls: Blue Ridge Parkway.
 On the 4 mile hike to the falls, you’ll be treated to 5 different lookouts for 5 unique views.
 It’s no wonder this is a favorite of locals and visitors alike.